Jkeslar21/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+    Sessions allow the server to store information about a specific user.
-1. What does bcrypt do to help us store passwords in a secure manner.
+1. What does bcrypt do to help us store passwords in a secure manner. it uses hash functions to encrypt them so they can be stored in a more secure form than plain text.
+Bcrypt also uses a per-user-salt built in to the system to deter hackers from the idea of rainbow tables, which may have been a potential solution for hackers to get around bcrypts slow speed.
-1. What does bcrypt do to slow down attackers?
+1. What does bcrypt do to slow down attackers? bcrypt was designed to be slow so that an authorized user would not be annoyed with load times, however, hackers would have to commit a lot more of their time going down a list of potential passwords to crack it by slowing down the response/processing time.
 1. What are the three parts of the JSON Web Token?
+    The header, the payload, and the signature.

 ## Project Set Up